DESIGNING NETWORKS IN MILAN METROPOLITAN REGION

 How to re-interpret the role of physical networks in urban and territorial design?

 Moreover, it seems necessary to transcend a merely technical approach forcing networks understanding in specialized disciplines.
-The complex geography of networks highlights the urgency of a new approach to territorial design, in order to achieve a comprehensive, synthetic perspective on problems, aiming at the production of a more equitable and sustainable habitat.
+The complex geography of networks highlights the urgency of a new approach to territorial design, to achieve a comprehensive, synthetic perspective on problems, aiming at the production of a more equitable and sustainable habitat.